idescat/visual/readme.md

 String.
 Time period.

 ####  data
 Array of objects.
 Required.
 The array contains as many elements as map areas.
 Each element is an object with at least one property: the area *id* (string).
 In this case, a map  will be created with the included areas highlighted.
-If *val* (number) is included, it will be used to automatically assigned colors to areas, unless [grouped](#grouped) has been specified.
+If *val* (number) is included, it will be used to automatically assign colors to areas, unless [grouped](#grouped) has been specified.
 In that case, the *group* property (counter starting with 1) is required and will be used to assign colors, but *val* can still be specified if needed.

 ####  grouped
 Array.
-Each element is a group label string (first label will be attached to areas with a *group* property of 1 in **data**, and so on).
+Each element is a group label string (the first label will be attached to areas with a *group* property of 1 in **data**, and so on).

 ####  by
 String.
 Required.
 Selects a certain map.
 Possible values ("mun", "com", "prov") are set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 ####  filter
 Number or array.
-It determines the color assignation.
+This determines the color assignation.
 When it is a number, it must be between 0 and 0.49.
 Default: 0.05, which means color assignation excludes values below the 5th percentile and above the 95th percentile.
 When it is an array, it defines a range: it has two and only two elements.
 The first (number) is a minimum and the second (number) is a maximum.
-Color assignation will be done between those values.
+Colors will be assigned between those values.

 # Maps
 The following sample maps are provided: